gabeklein/expressive-mvc/README.md

         <b>Agent {agent}</b>, we need you to diffuse the bomb!
       </div>
       <div>
-        If you can't diffuse it in {remaining} seconds, Schrodinger's cat may or may not die!
+        If you can't do it in {remaining} seconds, Schrödinger's cat may or may not die!
       </div>
       <div>
-        But there is time!
+        But there is still time!
         <u onClick={getSomebodyElse}>Tap another agent</u>
         if you think they can do it.
       </div>